christopear/dnd-campaign/README.md

 #### Life expectancy

 Work has begun on creating the statistical methods for life expectancy.
-Adapting the Weibull distribution a distribution is implemented that calculates the survival rate (e.g. 100 people born, X many alive at 50 yo).
+Adapting the Weibull distribution a distribution is implemented that calculates the scalar_survival rate (e.g. 100 people born, X many alive at 50 yo).
 This will be adapted to provide probabilities each year of death - allowing a more fluid way of calculating death age (rather than just pre-determining it).

 ## Future steps